 07 of 11

 Soft and pillowy, sourdough rolls are sure to be the star of your dinner table.
 They're actually easier than many homemade roll recipes but they take more time to ferment.
-Get them started the day before and you'll only have a few last steps to complete before mealtime, making them a no-brainer for Thanksgiving and other big family meals.
+Get them started the day before and you'll only have a few last steps to complete before mealtime, making them a no-brainer for holiday dinners and other big family meals.

 08 of 11